When is a Tooth Extraction Necessary?

 Sometimes a baby tooth is misshapen or has long roots that prevent it from falling out as it should, and a tooth extraction is needed to make way for the permanent tooth to erupt.

-At other times, a tooth may have so much decay that it puts the surrounding teeth and jaw at risk of decay, so it may be recommended getting the tooth pulled and replaced with a bridge or tooth implant.
+At other times, a tooth may have so much decay that it puts the surrounding teeth and jaw at risk of decay, so it may be recommended that the tooth pulled and replaced with a bridge or tooth implant.

 Some Common Reasons to Get a Tooth Pulled

-A crowded mouth | If your mouth is getting crowded, often your dentist or orthodontist will have a tooth pulled to make room to create a beautiful smile.
+- A Crowded Mouth | If your mouth is getting crowded, often your dentist or orthodontist will have a tooth pulled to make room to create a beautiful smile.

-Periodontal (gum) disease | If periodontal disease — an infection of the tissues and bones that surround and support the teeth — have caused loosening of the teeth, it may be necessary to have a tooth pulled.
+- Periodontal (Gum) Disease | If periodontal disease — an infection of the tissues and bones that surround and support the teeth — have caused loosening of the teeth, it may be necessary to have a tooth pulled.

 When it is determined that a patient needs a tooth pulled, many times it can be done during a regular family dentistry checkup.
 In other instances, a separate appointment may be necessary for a tooth extraction.
 As is the case with all dental treatment in our office, you have your choice of various dental sedation options for your comfort.

 After a tooth extraction, neighboring teeth may shift causing problems with chewing or with your jaw joint function.
 To avoid these complications, we can recommend options to replace the extracted tooth: a dental bridge, a dental implant, or some other solution.